Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 Forward compatibility is normally required, because there may be many readers and writers who use an older version of the code.
-As well, there\'s a concern where an old reader might update data previously read by a newer version of the application, which may lose data if you\'re not careful.
+As well, there's a concern where an old reader might update data previously read by a newer version of the application, which may lose data if you're not careful.

 ### Different values written at different times